 Destinations Western Africa

-floating village of ganvie
+Floating village of ganvie

 Written by Jesca

+Have you ever heard of the picturesque floating village of Ganvie village in the Republic of Benin?
+There are many floating villages worldwide, including those in Asia, and Venice in Italy.
 However, the Ganvié Lake Village in Benin Republic is unique because it is the largest floating village in Africa.
 Ganvié village is an extraordinary place home to many people, schools, and markets.
-The village is a testament to human creativity and resilience and is Africa’s largest floating village.
+The village represents the incredible length of human creativity.

 Who are the People Living in Ganvie?